SaTae66/cybersec/README.md

 achieve matching contents for both buffers, which results in gaining access without the actual password.
 An example for this is the input `1234567812345678` so that each buffer contains `12345678` afterward and thus bypasses authentication.

+## nop_sled.c

+More advanced overflow with a single buffer on the stack, in another function.
+The overflow is again cause by the insecure function `gets()`.
+This time however we don't overwrite an adjacent buffer, but rather the metadata on the stack.
+We try to overwrite the stored address of the instruction that is supposed to be run next after the function returns.
+The new address we put there is somewhere at the beginning of our buffer.
+We start by filling our buffer with NOP instructions following the actual shell code (actual code we want to run; usually starting a shell, hence the name) and finally the already mentioned address.
+If we mange to layout everything like that, the function should on return not jump back to `main()` but somewhere close to the beginning of our buffer.
+If we are close enough some NOP's are executed (which allow us some margin for error with the address; hence this is called a NOP sled), followed by the shellcode.
+This will use the syscall `execve` to replace our current process with an instance of `/bin/sh`.